rmuch/xxtea/README.md

 Getting Started
 ---------------

-To use the package, add an import declaration for `github.com/rmuch/xxtea` to your source file.
+To use the package, make sure the `GOPATH` environment variable is correctly defined.
+Run the command `go get github.com/rmuch/xxtea`, then add an import declaration for `github.com/rmuch/xxtea` to your source file.

 Refer to the `godoc` documentation and package `crypto/cipher` for information on how to use this package.